Research Guide: Dr Herbert Cole Coombs

 Due to the expansion of the railways in WA, the Coombs family moved often and Coombs attended several schools during his primary years.
 In 1919, he won a scholarship to Perth Modern School, where he was described as ‘… a particularly thoughtful and intelligent lad … [who] took a prominent part in sport’.3 He was especially proficient at cricket and was captain of the school cricket team.

 Coombs left Perth Modern School in 1923 and became a student teacher at Busselton, WA, before enrolling at Claremont Teachers College.
 Coombs embraced college life.
-He enjoyed dancing and was in fact known for his athleticism on the dance floor; he was also remembered for his successes in swimming competitons.4 On receiving his teaching certificate in 1927, Coombs began working as a schoolteacher in the WA wheat belt while studying remotely.
+He enjoyed dancing and was known for his athleticism on the dance floor; he was also remembered for his successes in swimming competitions, tennis and football (Australian Rules), where he played on the wing.4 On receiving his teaching certificate in 1927, Coombs began working as a schoolteacher in the WA wheat belt while studying remotely.
 After two years, he returned to Perth and combined teaching at various schools with on-campus studies towards a Bachelor of Arts degree at the University of Western Australia (UWA).
 Coombs had first studied economics at Teachers College and he enrolled in this subject again at university level, where he studied under the prominent Tasmanian-born economist Professor Edward Shann.
 At UWA, Coombs was elected President of the Guild of Undergraduates, and was a member of the University Publications Committee and the student newspaper Pelican.
 Having successfully completed a Bachelor of Arts (First Class Honours), Coombs graduated with a Master of Arts, with a thesis titled ‘The Development of the Commonwealth Bank as a Central Bank’.
 The examiners of the thesis were Leslie Melville, who Coombs would later work under at the Commonwealth Bank,5 and Edward Shann.

 While completing his studies, Coombs had won a Hackett Scholarship, which awarded him two years of postgraduate study overseas.
 The University of Cambridge had been his first choice, however, he ultimately chose the London School of Economics (LSE).
 This was largely because work was easier to find in London, allowing Coombs to work part-time as a teacher to supplement the funds received from the scholarship (which was, at the time, only £150 per year).